GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

         }
     }
 ```
 This way of implementing event pattern is very flexible.
-In fact, it is too flexible that microsoft invented EventHandler<T> to retrict the flexibility and make everyone comform to the [event raising and handling guideline](https://msdn.microsoft.com/en-us/library/w369ty8x.aspx)
+In fact, it is too flexible that Microsoft invented EventHandler<T> to reduce the flexibility and make everyone conform to the [event raising and handling guideline](https://msdn.microsoft.com/en-us/library/w369ty8x.aspx)

-The real event implemntation with EventHandler<T> will be looking like below
+The real event implemntation with EventHandler<T> : where T is EventArgs
 ```c#
         private void RaiseMyEvent()
         {